tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 [karl@m14x bin]$
 ```

-**TIP:** You can also use `./catalina.sh run` to start your app.
+**Hot Tip:** You can also use `./catalina.sh run` to start your app.
 This command will print the logs to your terminal so you don't need to tail them to see what's happening.

 Browse to `http://localhost:8080` and you should see the Tomcat installation page.